-Loaded Lentil Salad – This lentil salad is hearty, healthy, nutritious and pretty darn tasty!
-The lentils are cooked in a delicious broth along with a kick arse dressing that makes this lentil salad a simple dish that is full of flavour.
+This french lentil salad is hearty, healthy and pretty darn tasty!
+The lentils are cooked in a delicious broth then topped with a tasty dressing making this lentil salad a crowd-pleaser.
+Gluten-Free & Vegan.

 Lentils often get a bad rap for being boring, but their rich earthy flavour can really be brought alive when cooked with stock or broth as they soak up all of that delicious flavour and goodness.

 The well-balanced dressing adds the right amount of flavour to this lentil salad making it a favourite salad that I'm sure will be on regular rotation in your household time and time again.